 Capacity Limitations.
 When a storm hits a freight truck may be stuck due to road closure or undrivable conditions.
 It can cause longer-term issues than just a truck being sidelined for a day or two.
 This means that there is one less truck available for your scheduled shipment.
 LTL shipping carriers are traditionally dependent on keeping their line-haul schedules every day.
 You need to utilize a transportation provider that has the size and scale to handle extra freight volume.

 Keep in mind that it is not only the storm zone that is affected, the surrounding regions become hectic due to the rerouting of traffic to those areas.

-We are proud to announce that there is a new added feature to our website.
-You can get up to date weather information.
+We are proud to announce that there is a newly added feature to our website.
+You can get up to-date-weather information.
 Simply click on the weather widget and it will take you to the Weather Channel.
 We want you our client to be able to track and be informed about the weather anywhere in the world.